SEO Glossary for Digital Marketing: 200+ Terms & Definitions You Need to Know

 Crawler, Googlebot are examples of snails.

 A user’s question contains an exact match or a variant of a specific business or brand name.
-Several examples of advertised keywords include “Digital Vishnu”, “digitalvishnu.in,” and “Digital Marketing Course in Coimbatore”.
+Several examples of advertised keywords include “Digital Vishnu”, and “www.digitalvishnu.in,”.

 A navigational feature that enables users to determine their location inside a website quickly.